Understanding Lack of Empathy After Brain Injury and How to Cope

 • Aggressive behavior

-It’s important to note that even though the person may display these behaviors, they are not fully responsible for them.
-Family members and friends should try not to take anything their loved one says or does personally during this time.
+It’s important to note that even though a person may display these behaviors, they may not be fully responsible for them.
+Family members and friends should try not to take their loved one’s words or actions too personally.

 Alexithymia and Lack of Empathy